Comments from Mr. PGC:

 Christopher Lloyd’s Garden Flowers (2000)

-English architect both of country houses and public buildings; designed the Cenotaph, Whitehall; the city plan and viceroy's house in New Delhi, the British Embassy at Washington and Liverpool Roman Catholic cathedral.
-Associated with the design of Great Dixter garden with Gertrude Jekyll.
-Designed the house and garden at Bois des Moutiers near Dieppe, the gardens at Hestercombe in Somerset, Castle Drogo in Devon, Knebworth House in Hertfordshire and many other houses and gardens.
+Lutyens was a famed English architect who designed both private country houses and public buildings.
+He was an associate of Gertrude Jekyll and worked with her to design the house and gardens at Bois des Moutiers near Dieppe, France, the gardens at Hestercombe in Somerset, Castle Drogo in Devon, Knebworth House in Hertfordshire and many other houses and gardens around England.
+He was also associated with the design of Great Dixter garden.